rrcobb/course-planner/README.md

 ## Features / TODO

 - design:
-  - make courses more obviously drag/droppable
-  - colors (accessibility, appearance)
-      - bg color for the courses themselves?
-      - fix the 'kind: Technical' color
   - spacing on the terms
+  - replace 'Year' with a program summary at the top

+- code colors - should match the department, or we need to explain the 'pillars'

 - clicking outside of details should hide overlay
 - prereq / degree checking